 However, filming in Bangladesh as a foreign team involves legal, ethical, and operational responsibilities that must be understood before the cameras roll.
 This guide explains what foreign NGOs and documentary teams should know to film responsibly, legally, and safely.

-Why Bangladesh Is a Key Destination for NGO & Documentary Filming
+Why Bangladesh Is a Key Destination for NGO and Documentary Filming

 - Global development and humanitarian programmes